 Prior to joining Darden, Andrew worked within many multinational companies as an accountant with Ernst & Young based in Düsseldorf, Germany.
 He also experienced the dot-com boom while working within a start-up that eventually went public on the London Stock Exchange’s AIM market.

-Asif Mehedi is a senior research associate at the Batten Institute for Entrepreneurship and Innovation.
+Asif Mehedi is a senior research associate at the Batten Institute.
 His current research interests are complex systems, effectual entrepreneurship, and crowd-sourced innovation.
 With a grant from the Kauffman Foundation, he is currently studying, through controlled experiments, several psychological aspects of nascent entrepreneurship.
 Mehedi enjoys learning about and applying computational approaches (e.g. machine learning and natural language processing) to social science research.

 He completed his MBA at the Darden School of Business.
 Before that, he worked in his home country Bangladesh for a development finance organization founded by the World Bank — where he led or was involved in syndication and M&A transactions in power, steel, and textile industries.
 He also worked for a non-profit founded by the Canadian Government to help foster entrepreneurship in Bangladesh.